The Liverpool Institute for Performing Arts (LIPA) in Liverpool, England was co-founded in 1996 by Sir Paul McCartney.

 We design our programs to meet the changing demands of the arts and entertainment industries.
-Focusing on popular, non-classical music, we offer the following music-related programs:
+Focusing on popular, non-classical music, we offer the following music and music-related programs.

 Receiving over 3000 applications for 250 places each year, entrance is competitive, however, you’ll become part of a supportive community focused on collaboration and creativity.

-Musicians receive one to one instrumental/vocal tuition tailored to their specific interests.
+Musicians receive one to one instrumental/vocal training tailored to their specific interests.

 There are no general education classes, instead you’ll focused on your chosen fields.

 Our six recording studios are open 24/7.
 We have 30 music practice and rehearsal rooms.

 You’ll benefit from our extensive links with the music industry.
 Tutors are active as producers, writers and performers; industry professionals are actively involved to help you prepare for working in the music industry and you’ll work on career planning, with strong mentoring to assist your development.
 We’re visited regularly by record labels for A&R purposes.
 Numerous students secure management, publishing, production, touring and record deals whilst at LIPA.